SmartBoard-V1-XP2/expansion_module_sw8_btn4/README.md

 ![license](https://img.shields.io/badge/license-MIT-green)

 ## Overview
 This repository hosts the design and implementation details of a Control Input Module for the smartboard.
-Incorporating an 8-position switch, 4 buttons, and a single digit 7-segment display, this module is powered by an ATtiny48 microcontroller.
+Incorporating an 8-position rotary switch, 4 buttons, and a single digit 7-segment display, this module is powered by an ATtiny48 microcontroller.
 It is designed to serve as a versatile control interface for smartboard applications, utilizing two smartboard connectors for enhanced functionality.

 ## Key Features
-- **8-Position Switch and 4 Buttons**: Provides a comprehensive set of inputs for control and selection tasks.
+- **8-Position rotary Switch and 4 Buttons**: Provides a comprehensive set of inputs for control and selection tasks.
 - **Single Digit 7-Segment Display**: Offers visual feedback for settings or values.
 - **ATtiny48 Microcontroller**: A compact, low-power microcontroller from Microchip, known for its versatility and efficiency in handling I/O operations, making it ideal for embedded applications.
 - **Smartboard Compatibility**: Designed to connect seamlessly with two smartboard connectors, facilitating easy integration with existing systems.